stefax/cloud-developer/README.md

 For every folder that contains a `.env.example` file, copy it to a `.env` file and set environment variables there.

 ### 2.1.3 Creating docker images
-For every folder that contains a `Dockerfile` run `docker build -t <image-name> .` to build the docker image.
+For every folder that contains a `Dockerfile` run `docker build -t <image-name> .` to build the docker image from inside the folder.

 ## 2.2 User REST API

 ### 2.2.1 What it does
 - Allows registering users and logging in
 - For authentication and to keep the credentials locally we use [JWT](https://jwt.io/introduction/)
+  - **IMPORTANT NOTE**: the secret used for JWT signing and verification is shared between the User and the Feed REST API!
+- **Important Note on CORS**: To enable API access from any frontend, the `Access-Control-Allow-Origin` is currently set to `*`.
+It would be better to restrict that.

 ### 2.2.2 Requirements
 1. needs a postgresql database with the user table, that should be exclusive to this User REST API